Maykellll1/tm1_pausemenu/README.md

 https://www.youtube.com/watch?v=OMN9nbtsfwo

 This is a script versioning the source script in the pause menu but with improved aspects.

-The code is entirely your own.
+The code is completely its own except for some lines that have been extracted directly from the dpemotes resource to use the animation.